ocrmypdf/OCRmyPDF/docs/pdfsecurity.rst

 online one should be prepared to comply with Ghostscript's Affero GPL license, and any other licenses.

-Setting aside these concerns, a side effect of OCRmyPDF is it may incidentally sanitize PDFs that contain certain types of malware.
+Setting aside these concerns, a side effect of OCRmyPDF is that it may incidentally sanitize PDFs containing certain types of malware.
 It repairs the PDF with pikepdf/libqpdf, which could correct malformed PDF structures that are part of an attack.
 When PDF/A output is selected (the default), the input PDF is partially reconstructed by Ghostscript.